himchan00/hyper/README.md

 python3 run_experiments.py main_results --plot
 ```

+After running experiments, you can visualize the results (e.g., rewards, losses) using **TensorBoard**.

 To measure the different types of gradient decay for different aggregators in the SplAgger analysis, you can use `visualize_analysis.py`.
 The plot will be saved as `hyper/data/analysis.png` by default.
 (Currently set up for CPU usage.)

 *Example usage:*